-Though the driver of this accelerating expansion has been labeled "dark energy,” there is much about the phenomenon that researchers don’t understand.
-We now know that dark energy comprises the bulk of the energy density of the universe, but its existence poses major challenges to our basic understanding of fundamental forces at work in the cosmos.
+One of the most important and surprising scientific discoveries of the twentieth century is that the expansion of space is not slowing down, but speeding up—contrary to what we expect the gravitational pull of all the matter in the Universe to do.
+The driver of this accelerating expansion has been labeled "dark energy," but there is much about the phenomenon that researchers don’t understand.
+We now know that dark energy comprises the bulk of the energy density of the Universe, but its existence poses major challenges to our basic understanding of fundamental forces at work in the cosmos.
 On the other hand, the incorporation of dark energy into the prevailing theory of cosmology has been enormously successful.
-For example, in earlier cosmological models, the universe appeared to be younger than its oldest stars.
+For example, in earlier cosmological models, the Universe appeared to be younger than its oldest stars.
 When dark energy is included in the model, that problem goes away.

 Making Instruments to Measure It

 To untangle the complexities of modern observational cosmology, international communities of astronomers, astrophysicists, cosmologists, and experimental and theoretical particle physicists—many of them from KIPAC—have joined together in the effort to design increasingly precise instruments to make detailed measurements of the history of the expansion of space.
-The data gathered by these probes could then be used to devise and test theoretical explanations for the mechanisms underlying the ceaseless expansion of the universe.
+The data gathered by these probes could then be used to devise and test theoretical explanations for the mechanisms underlying the ceaseless expansion of the Universe.

 KIPAC scientists are actively involved in two highly sensitive ground-based telescope projects that will be able to more carefully probe the nature of dark energy than previous instruments.
 The first is the Dark Energy Survey (DES).
-This collaboration has built a 570-megapixel camera mounted on the Blanco 4-meter telescope at Cerro Tololo Inter-American Observatory in the Chilean Andes for a 5 year survey from 2013-2018.
+This collaboration has built a 570-megapixel camera mounted on the Blanco 4-meter telescope at Cerro Tololo Inter-American Observatory in the Chilean Andes for a five-year survey from 2013-2018.
 The second is the Large Synoptic Survey telescope (LSST) collaboration, which is building a 3.2-gigapixel camera to mount on a new telescope that will be sited on the El Peñón peak of Cerro Pachón, also in Chile.
 LSST is on track to start commissioning by the end of the decade.

-In addition to these telescope-based projects, KIPAC scientists are also probing dark energy using the Planck Satellite, which has provided the most accurate maps of the cosmic microwave background radiation (CMB) to date, and by studying galaxy clusters, the biggest gravitationally bound structures in the universe and the most recent ones to form.
+In addition to these telescope-based projects, KIPAC scientists are also probing dark energy using the Planck Satellite, which has provided the most accurate maps of the cosmic microwave background radiation (CMB) to date, and by studying galaxy clusters, the biggest gravitationally bound structures in the Universe and the most recent ones to form.